MSalahSaqr/robusta-bus-booking-system/README.md

 - run the command *composer install* to install all dependacies
 - run the command *php artisan passport:keys* to generate keys
 - run the command *php artisan key:generate* to set keys
+- run the command *php artisan passport:client --personal* and name it
 - Use artisan to serve your app (you can also host the app on any server of your choice)
+- you can register a new user and email or use the ones in the database already (U: "user1@mail.com" , P: "PassWord12345")

 ## The Data in the Database